 We made Decla our class‘ grandma as everyone else lost their grandparents.
 A 13 strong class was clapping with joy and excitement.

 The next day, my student came late to school and suffered from a little hangover… It was a long night and also a bittersweet one as she was sad that she could not celebrate with her beloved grandma in person due to travel restrictions because of Covid-19.

 She brought new pics and it seemed Decla had a blast with the remaining family in Brasil looking good as ever and smiling gently and content into cameras enjoying a piece of her birthday cake.
+Such a lovely lady.

 May she stay healthy and always be surrounded by love.
 Here is to 102, Decla!